Frequently asked questions

 A standard consultation session at Functional Minds is 55 minutes.

 It’s really hard to say, some people only need a single session, whilst others require years of therapy.
 At Functional Minds we’re mindful that time limited therapies are often most helpful, and try to get the best outcomes in the shortest amount of time.
-Medicare subsidises up to 20 sessions per calendar year and the majority of treatment plans are based on 10-20 sessions.
+Medicare subsidises up to 10 sessions per calendar year and the majority of treatment plans are based on this.

 Yes.
 It’s important that you are able to open up to your therapist, which means keeping your information private and secure is very important.
 What you discuss with your therapist you’re welcome to talk to others about, however your therapist won’t share that information unless you request it.